Protocols

 Mutating Method Requirements

 It’s sometimes necessary for a method to modify (or mutate) the instance it belongs to.
 For instance methods on value types (that is, structures and enumerations) you place the mutating keyword before a method’s func keyword to indicate that the method is allowed to modify the instance it belongs to and any properties of that instance.
-This process is described in Modifying Value Types from Within Instance Methods.
+This process is described in Modifying Value Types from Within Instance Methodsarrow-up-right.

 NOTE: If you mark a protocol instance method requirement as mutating, you don’t need to write the mutating keyword when writing an implementation of that method for a class.
 The mutating keyword is only used by structures and enumerations.